LudoBermejoES/foundryvtt-lights-hud-ate/README.md

 - **HELP WANTED** The token MUST BE LINKED TO A ACTOR,  if anyone can solve this let me know
 - **HELP WANTED** This is just a "fast to make" module maybe someone a little more expert than me with form application and hud layer can do a better form for a better user experience
-- [ATE](https://github.com/kandashi/Active-Token-Lighting) has still some problem with brigthSight and dimSight, and some numeric value, but some PR are been committed to kandashi attention for solve these issues, so i will wait for his review.
-- [ATE] has some problem to manage the toogle of differentATL effects on the same token , i'm trying to help kandashi with some PR about it [Added the token integration instead of being tied to the actor and his prototype token + some minor bug fix](https://github.com/kandashi/Active-Token-Lighting/pull/92)
 - [CommunityLighting](https://github.com/BlitzKraig/fvtt-CommunityLighting) is not been updated for foundryvtt 9 so is not advisable to used right now.
 - The modules is not smart enough to distinct multiple ligthing effect on the same item and is not make sense ?
 Every item must have only one effect with _ATL changes_ on it (at least for me).
 If multiple effect with _ATL changes_ are founded on the same item only the first is analyzed from the module, you can use multiple item where each has is own lighting configuration.
 - The [warpgate](https://github.com/trioderegion/warpgate) function `spawnAt` should include a check distance of  spawn so no player drop torch on a very far point of the canvas.